rklymentiev/py-for-neuro/chapters/chapter1.md

 <choice>
 <opt text="0.0" correct="true">
-That would also mean that 26 is an even number.
+Remainder after the division 26 by 2 is 0.
+That also means that 26 is an even number.
 </opt>

 <opt text="13.0" >